 How to handle Onyx

-While Onyx is an amazingly tough engineering plastic and works very well with Markforged’s Continuous Filament Fabrication (CFF) fiber materials, it is very susceptible to absorbing moisture.
+While the filament Onyx is an amazingly tough engineering plastic and works very well with Markforged’s Continuous Filament Fabrication (CFF) fiber materials, it is very susceptible to absorbing moisture.
 Onyx that has absorbed too much moisture will cause a number of printing issues, such as failed prints, under-extrusion, holes in the roof of parts, etc. Please take special care to never leave Onyx exposed to ambient air, and always keep Onyx in the provided Dry Box.

-Which Markforged 3D printers can use Onyx?
+Which Markforged 3D printers can use the filament Onyx?